bunnybooboo/learning-path/sandbox/lxc/README.md

 7)

-Editing "bind-interface" to `bind-dynamic` REMOVES the error, but still no real live connecttion.
+Editing "bind-interface" to `bind-dynamic` REMOVES the error, but still no real live connection.
+In fact it seemed to skip right past 127.0.0.1 and "ignored" it as seen in the dnsmasq.service status.

+> ignoring nameserver 127.0.0.1 - local interface

+---

+8) uncommented `strict-order` gets rid of that ignored.

+> Active: active (running)